 For horses, almost the entire day and night is spent eating, resting, or sleeping.
 That’s what life is for a horse.
 But how often do you see a horse lying down and sleeping?
 Do they ever lie down and sleep?
 It’s a strange fact that horses can sleep standing up.
-But sleeping standing up doesn’t entirely fulfill their need for sleep, so they also need to lay down for sleep each night.
-Since horses have multiple ways to rest, they don’t have to lay down for long, but if they don’t get sufficient recumbent rest, they’ll suffer health consequences.
+But sleeping standing up doesn’t entirely fulfill their need for sleep, so they also need to lie down to sleep each night.
+Since horses have multiple ways to rest, they don’t have to lie down for long, but if they don’t get sufficient recumbent rest, they’ll suffer health consequences.

 How Much Time Do Horses Spend Resting?

 Horses have multiple types of sleep and rest that they can undertake.
 For instance, they can use slow-wave sleep to help them rest while standing.
 But a horse cannot enter the REM or rapid eye movement stage of sleep while standing, which is when they get their true sleep.

 Still, they spend quite a lot of time resting, even if they only spend a short time truly sleeping.
 About 5-7 hours each day is spent resting; mostly on the feet.